sophiejanos/KNES381beautiful-jekyll/gallery.md

 Below are some examples of AI generated art (created by Stable Diffussion) and their prompts:

 images/poblogo.jpeg
-_"person on bicycle logo"_
+_"Person on Bicycle Logo"_

 images/race.jpeg
-_"athlete wearing red and winning a cycling race in Switzerland"_
+_"Athlete Wearing Red Wins Cycling Race in Switzerland"_

 images/womanbike.jpeg
-_"woman in the 1901 riding a bicycle"_
+_"Woman in 1901 Riding a Bicycle"_

 !/images/picasso.jpeg/
-_"bicycle in picasso's style"_
+_"Bicycle in Picasso's Style"_

 images/cat.jpeg
-_"human cyclist with an orange cat in a basket riding on the moon"_
+_"Human Cyclist with an Orange Cat in a Basket Riding on the Moon"_